 Follow the A27 out of Brighton until you arrive in Bexhill On Sea. - Parking

-Please be aware the Rother District car park outside the De La Warr Pavilion operates paid parking until 8pm.
+Please be aware the Rother District car park outside the De La Warr Pavilion operates paid parking until 7pm.
 After this time parking is free.

 Within the limits of this Grade One listed building, the De La Warr Pavilion strives to be fully accessible with a range of facilities to support your visit.

-Assistance Dogs are permitted into the building.
+- Assistance Dogs are permitted into the building (not in the carpeted area of the Café Bar)

 - Ramped access at the front of the building